 Our life doesn't consist in the abundance of our possessions.
 It consists in Jesus.
 In Him we have everything we need and way more than just material possessions and daily bread.
 In Him we have the sacrifice that has taken away our sins, the resurrection that has conquered death for us and the water, Word, Body and Blood by which we live and have forgiveness.

 Some folks have traditions of helping others on Thanksgiving.
 Many have traditions of helping themselves to seconds and thirds.
 But as Christians, we recognize all these things as gifts from our heavenly Father through Jesus Christ.
-But above all, in Jesus, we have an abundance which is beyond anything in this world.
+Above all, in Jesus, we have an abundance which is beyond anything in this world.
 For in Him we have life to come.
-In the Name of Jesus.
+In the Name + of Jesus.
 Amen.

 With voices united our praises we offer And gladly our songs of thanksgiving we raise.
 With You, Lord, beside us, Your strong arm will guide us.
 To You, our great Redeemer, forever be praise!
-(LSB 785:3)
+(We Praise You, O God, LSB 785:3)